Click to Enlarge

 Faith in Christ

 Believers often received baptism immediately after conversion.
-The Ethiopian Eunuch sought to be baptized immediately after hearing the Gospel of Jesus Christ and believing (Acts 8:25-40, Pages 1715-1716).
-Consider also the the Lord Jesus Christ Himself Who received baptism in the Jordan River and “fulfilled all righteousness” (Matthew 3:15, Page 1504).
+The Ethiopian eunuch sought to be baptized immediately after hearing the Gospel of Jesus Christ and believing (Acts 8:25-40).
+Consider also the the Lord Jesus Christ Himself Who received baptism in the Jordan River and “fulfilled all righteousness” (Matthew 3:15).
 Immediately after Jesus rose from the water, the heavens opened and the Spirit of God descended upon Jesus as a dove and rested upon Him.
-Furthermore, a voice out of heaven said: “This is My beloved Son, in whom I am well-pleased” (Matthew 3:17, Page 1504).
+Furthermore, a voice out of heaven said: “This is My beloved Son, in whom I am well-pleased” (Matthew 3:17).
 Just before Jesus ascended into heaven, He commanded His disciples to baptize believers.
-In Matthew 28:19, Page 1557 Jesus commanded: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.”
+In Matthew 28:19 Jesus commanded: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.”
 Following the example and command of the Lord Jesus Christ, New Testament believers expressed their faith in Jesus Christ and proclaimed their salvation by receiving baptism.
 Jesus expected that every believer would be baptized.
-In the early church, we see the close relationship between salvation and baptism: “So then, those who had received his word were baptized; and that day there were added about three thousand souls” (Acts 2:41, Page 1703).
+In the early church, we see the close relationship between salvation and baptism: “So then, those who had received his word were baptized; and that day there were added about three thousand souls” (Acts 2:41).

 Identification with Christ

-“Therefore we have been buried with Him through baptism into death, sot that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life” │ Romans 6:4, page 1765
+“Therefore we have been buried with Him through baptism into death, sot that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.” │ Romans 6:4

-Baptism symbolizes the believer being submerged into the death of Christ and raised with Christ to walk in newness of life to the glory of God (Romans 6:4, Page 1765).
-Colossians 2:12, Page 1843 provides a similar view of baptism: “having been buried with Him in baptism in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.”
+Baptism symbolizes the believer being submerged into the death of Christ and raised with Christ to walk in newness of life to the glory of God (Romans 6:4).
+Colossians 2:12 provides a similar view of baptism: “having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.”
 In both of these passages, baptism identifies the believer with Christ in two ways.
 First, each believer submerges in the water which pictures identification with the death and burial of Christ.
-Each believer has been crucified with Christ so that the old self with its passions and desires has died (Galatians 2:20, Page 1821;5:24, Page 1825).
-Second, every believer rises from baptism into the same standing that Christ had before God the Father (who said, “my Beloved Son, in whom I am well-pleased,”) because we have become the sons of God, and joint heirs with Christ (Romans 8:14, Page 1769).
-Believers also called upon the name of Jesus Christ in baptism (Acts 22:16, Page 1745).
-Hebrews 10:22 (Page 1881) “let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
-Cleansing Symbol.
-While the New Testament never teaches that baptism saves anyone, because only faith in Christ brings salvation (Romans 5:8-9, Page 1764; Ephesians 2:8-9, Page 1828), baptism does symbolize cleansing from sin.
-In Hebrews 10:22 (Page 1881), the believers draw near to God, “having hearts sprinkled clean from an evil conscience and our bodies washed with pure water.”
-Likewise, 1 Corinthians 6:11 (Page 1788) describes believers as “washed,” “sanctified,” and “justified in the name of the Lord Jesus Christ and in the Spirit of our God.”
-Ephesians 1:3 (Page 1827) “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ.”
+Each believer has been crucified with Christ so that the old self with its passions and desires has died (Galatians 2:20, 5:24).
+Second, every believer rises from baptism into the same standing that Christ had before God the Father (who said, “my Beloved Son, in whom I am well-pleased,”) because we have become the sons of God, and fellow heirs with Christ (Romans 8:17).
+Believers also called upon the name of Jesus Christ in baptism (Acts 22:16).
+While the New Testament never teaches that baptism saves anyone, because only faith in Christ brings salvation (Romans 5:8-9; Ephesians 2:8-9), baptism does symbolize cleansing from sin.
+In Hebrews 10:22, the believers draw near to God, “having hearts sprinkled clean from an evil conscience and our bodies washed with pure water.”
+Likewise, 1 Corinthians 6:11 describes believers as “washed,” “sanctified,” and “justified in the name of the Lord Jesus Christ and in the Spirit of our God.”
+Ephesians 1:3 states “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ.”

 Baptism: Ordinance, Not Sacrament

-“Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ,”│ Ephesians 1:3, page 1827
+“Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ,”│ Ephesians 1:3

 Union with the Body of Christ

-“For by one Spirit we were all baptized into one body, whether Jews or Greeks, whether slaves or free, and were all made to drink of one Spirit.”│ 1 Corinthians 12:13, Page 1797
+“For by one Spirit we were all baptized into one body, whether Jews or Greeks, whether slaves or free, and were all made to drink of one Spirit.”│ 1 Corinthians 12:13

 In baptism, the new believer identifies himself with Christ and with the body of Christ, the church.
-As individuals become believers in Christ, at the moment of spiritual rebirth, each believer joins the Body of Christ (1 Corinthians 12:12-14, Page 1796: the body of Christ has many members, but forms one body).
-Jesus Himself baptizes each believer in the Holy Spirit, and so we are all baptized into one body, the body of Jesus Christ, called the Church.
-Likewise, believers also become united together as one holy temple of the Lord, and “are being built together into a dwelling of God in the Spirit” (Ephesians 2:22, Page 1829).
+As individuals become believers in Christ, at the moment of spiritual rebirth, each believer joins the Body of Christ (1 Corinthians 12:12-14: the body of Christ has many members, but forms one body).
+Jesus Himself baptizes each believer in the Holy Spirit, and so we are all baptized into one body, the body of Jesus Christ, called the church.
+Likewise, believers also become united together as one holy temple of the Lord, and “are being built together into a dwelling of God in the Spirit” (Ephesians 2:22).

 Baptism Never Saves

 Some people wrongly teach that baptism is essential to salvation and without baptism, you will not go to heaven.
 Those people even quote verses from the Bible that they claim teach this false doctrine of baptismal regeneration.
 One example shows the error of baptismal regeneration.
 Consider the thief on the cross next to Jesus Christ.
 After that thief made a profession of faith while hanging on the cross, Jesus promised him that he would be with Jesus in paradise the same day.
-Of course the thief never received baptism, but went to paradise with Jesus (Luke 23:43, Page 1650).
-Also, consider Acts 10:44-48, Pages 1720-1721.
-In this passage, gentiles believed in the name of Jesus Christ, and they received forgiveness of sins (Acts 10:43, Page 720).
-The Holy Spirit then fell upon those believers, and the new believers began speaking in known tongues, exalting God (Acts 10:46, Pages 1720-1721).
+Of course the thief never received baptism, but went to paradise with Jesus (Luke 23:43).
+Also, consider Acts 10:44-48.
+In this passage, Gentiles believed in the name of Jesus Christ, and they received forgiveness of sins (Acts 10:43).
+The Holy Spirit then fell upon those believers, and the new believers began speaking in known tongues, exalting God (Acts 10:46).
 Notice that these believers received the Holy Spirit and spoke in tongues before they were baptized.
 Therefore, because the people had received the Holy Spirit and were already speaking in tongues, we know from the text that they were already saved.
 Only believers have the Holy Spirit poured out upon them.
 Only believers speak in known tongues, under the influence of the Holy Spirit, exalting God.
 Notice, they were saved before they were baptized in this passage.
 Therefore, salvation came before baptism.
-The people were not baptized until Acts 10:48, Page 1721.
+The people were not baptized until Acts 10:48.
 So, no one can argue that you must be baptized to be saved, because the thief on the cross was saved, but never baptized, and the believers in Acts 10:44-48 were saved and then baptized.
-Acts 8:36 (Page 1715) “As they went along the road they came to some water; and the eunuch said, ‘Look!
+Acts 8:36 states “As they went along the road they came to some water; and the eunuch said, ‘Look!
 Water!
 What prevents me from being baptized?'”
 Every Believer Baptized.
-Philip met a Ethiopian eunuch on a deserted road, and shared the Gospel of Jesus Christ with that eunuch.
+Philip met an Ethiopian eunuch on a deserted road, and shared the Gospel of Jesus Christ with that eunuch.
 Immediately the eunuch believed and exclaimed that they had come upon water and he wanted to be baptized immediately.

 Baptism: Believers Only

-“Immediately coming up out of the water, He saw the heavens opening, and the Spirit like a dove descending upon Him;” │ Mark 1:10, Page 1558
+“Immediately coming up out of the water, He saw the heavens opening, and the Spirit like a dove descending upon Him;” │ Mark 1:10

 Baptism means to be immersed.
 Jesus was baptized by being immersed in the Jordan river.
 He went into the river to be baptized.
 John baptized where there was much water.
 The Ethiopian eunuch went down into the water to be baptized.
 In the New Testament, the physical pattern of baptism symbolizes the spiritual reality of being baptized.
-God says that we have been baptized with Christ into His death, and resurrected from death to eternal life, so that we are free from sin (Romans 6:5-7, Page 1765; Colossians 2:12, Page 1843).
+God says that we have been baptized with Christ into His death, and resurrected from death to eternal life, so that we are free from sin (Romans 6:5-7; Colossians 2:12).

 First Steps in Christ–Step Three–Baptism